How are European energy policies affecting biodiversity and ecosystem services in countries globally?

 3. To inform policy makers, scientists, UN state members on the above issues and provide policy-oriented solutions to anticipate and mitigate these issues

 The Eklipse Methods group (MEG) recommended an expert consultation approach with aspects of Fuzzy Cognitive Mapping and the Delphi process to address the request.
 The outputs would consist of a diagrammatic conceptual model of the interlinkages between EU energy policy efforts and sectors, focusing on trade-offs and synergies with the SDGs.
-Adjacency matrices were proposed to be used to identify the strongest links and interrelations between concepts and terms.
+Adjacency matrices were proposed to identify the strongest links and interrelations between concepts and terms.

 Answering the request